organisciak/dissertation/document/3_apriori.md

 The second implication is that a better designed task can help.
 While much research tends to focus on the honesty and quality of paid crowdsourcing workers, part of the responsibility toward good quality crowdsourcing data is the requesters.
 In a task such as relevance judgments, encouraging better work might require workers to be more aware of their performance or to reassess their understanding of the task when it is necessary.
-Some possibilities to research might me,
+Some possibilities to research might be,

 * A training task, where workers are walked through the codebook in relation to actual tasks, and told why specific results are relevant or not relevant.
 * Online feedback, showing workers their estimated performance based on agreement with other workers.